jonas7654/Econometrics/README.md

- ***List of Packages for R,Julia,Python to begin with*** -The [R](https://www.r-project.org/) base Package contains all important packages for your model estimations.
+ ***List of Packages for R,Julia,Python to begin with*** The [R](https://www.r-project.org/) base Package contains all important packages for your model estimations.
 However sometimes there are packages who are better and easier to use in comparison to the base packages.
 I will list a few useful packages below.
  * [Tidyverse](https://www.tidyverse.org/) offers a variety of packages for data manipulation, plotting and importing.
+ * [sandwich](https://cran.r-project.org/web/packages/sandwich/index.html) for heteroskedastic variance estimation and more.
+See [here](https://cran.r-project.org/web/packages/sandwich/sandwich.pdf) for more information

+ - [Julia](https://julialang.org/) is not a statistical programming language in generel.
+But there are some useful Statistics packages.
+  * [StatsBase.jl](https://docs.julialang.org/en/v1/stdlib/Statistics/) for basic statistics functionality.
+  * [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) A Julia package for probability distributions and associated functions.
+  * [GLM.jl](https://juliastats.org/GLM.jl/stable/manual/) Linear and generalized linear models in Julia.
+  * [Microeconometrics.jl](https://lbittarello.github.io/Microeconometrics.jl/stable/getting_started/) support for microeconometric estimation
+  * [GARCH.jl](https://github.com/AndreyKolev/GARCH.jl) Generalized Autoregressive Conditional Heteroskedastic for Julia
+  * [TimeSeries.jl](https://juliastats.org/TimeSeries.jl/latest/) package provides convenient methods for working with time series data in Julia.

 ---